APAture 2025 Artist Bios

 Visual Arts Showcase

 Theresa Calpotura is a multidisciplinary artist who has performed across the US and the Philippines.
-As a recording artist, she has produced three albums of her own work, including Musikang Halo-Halo: Starting to Mix — a musical storytelling project based on Filipinx folklore, her mixed heritage, and her grandmother’s life.
-In 2024, she participated in With A Twist: Stories of Her Own, which featured works made by Asian-American women based on retellings of folklore from their heritage.
+As a recording artist she has produced three albums of her own work, including Musikang Halo-Halo: Starting to Mix—a musical storytelling project based on Filipinx folklore, her mixed heritage, and her grandmother’s life.
+In 2024, she participated in With A Twist: Stories of Her Own, which featured works by Asian-American women retelling folklore from their heritage.

 Diana Yi-Yi Chen is a filmmaker, video editor, photographer, and emerging multidisciplinary artist.
 She was raised in Taiwan and resides in Berkeley, California.
-Having received her BA from the SFSU cinema program, her passions involve experimental films, which inspire her to explore arts through different mediums.
+Having received her BA from SFSU’s cinema program, her passions involve experimental films, which inspire her to explore art through different mediums.
 Her works explore the theme of gender expectations of women.

 Cristina Edwards is a multidisciplinary artist, writer, educator, and musician based in Oakland, CA. Born in England to a Filipina immigrant and a U.S. Navy officer, her work explores identity, belonging, impermanence, and the convergence of multiple cultural origins.
 Her current projects can be found at cristinaedwards.co.

-Bushra Gill was born in Karachi and raised in Houston.
-She is an artist inspired by Islamic geometry and everyday life.
+Bushra Gill, born in Karachi and raised in Houston, is an artist inspired by Islamic geometry and everyday life.
 Her BFA in sculpture from Pratt Institute informs a process-driven practice encompassing printmaking, collage, and glass, exploring themes of connection and identity.
 She has been awarded residencies at Pilchuck Glass School, Kala Art Institute, and Jen Tough Gallery.
 Based in northern California, Gill also curates, leveraging her teaching background to be a visual storyteller.

 Thad Higa is a Korean-Okinawan American language worker.
-Thad works with artists' books, concrete poetry, printmaking, collage, typography, graphic design, and living rooms.
-He investigates the intersections of language, technology, capitalism, white supremacy, and their roles in controlling perceptions of reality, value, and legibility.
+He works with artists' books, concrete poetry, printmaking, collage, typography, graphic design, and living rooms.
+His practice investigates the intersections of language, technology, capitalism, white supremacy, and their roles in controlling perceptions of reality, value, and legibility.

 Susan Kitazawa is a lively 78-year-old woman living with increasing blindness and now a rare kind of cancer.
-Still dreaming, dancing, making art, writing, and being part of community, she hopes others can also keep going after whatever they love to do.
+Still dreaming, dancing, making art, writing, and being part of community, she hopes others, too, will keep going after whatever they love to do.

-Yuting is a multidisciplinary artist specializing in figurative watercolor painting.
+Yuting Wang is a multidisciplinary artist specializing in figurative watercolor painting.
 Born and raised in Beijing, China, she moved to the U.S. in 2014 and became a full-time artist in 2023.
-Her work has been exhibited at respected venues like Mills Station Arts and Culture Center, Oakland Asian Art Center, Brea Gallery, and Pacific Art League.
-In 2025, she received honorable mention at the Women in Watercolor International Competition and held her first solo exhibition at Lindsay Dirkx Brown Gallery.
+Her work has been exhibited at venues such as Mills Station Arts and Culture Center, Oakland Asian Art Center, Brea Gallery, and Pacific Art League.
+In 2024, she received honorable mention at the Women in Watercolor International Competition and held her first solo exhibition at Lindsay Dirkx Brown Gallery.

 Literary Arts Showcase